MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/set-up-manage/support.md

   - D365CE
   - D365Sales
 ---
-# Support for Dynamics 365 for Customer Engagement apps for phones and Dynamics 365 for Customer Engagement apps for tablets
+# Support for Dynamics 365 for phones and Dynamics 365 for tablets

 [!INCLUDE[cc-applies-to-update-8-2-0](../../../includes/cc_applies_to_update_8_2_0.md)]

 You can access [!INCLUDE[pn_microsoftcrm](../../../includes/pn-microsoftcrm.md)] data from mobile devices in different ways.
 You can install and use the apps for Windows, iOS, and [!INCLUDE[tn_android](../../../includes/tn-android.md)] mobile devices, or you can run the [!INCLUDE[pn_crm_shortest](../../../includes/pn-crm-shortest.md)] web app on the device’s preferred browser for those devices described here.

-CRM Online 2015 Update 1 introduced a new version of Dynamics 365 for Customer Engagement apps for phones that’s based on and shares many of the features of Dynamics 365 for Customer Engagement apps for tablets.
-To use this new version of Dynamics 365 for Customer Engagement apps for phones, you must be running CRM Online 2015 Update 1 or later or Dynamics CRM 2016 on-premises or later.
+CRM Online 2015 Update 1 introduced a new version of Dynamics 365 for phones that’s based on and shares many of the features of Dynamics 365 for tablets.
+To use this new version of Dynamics 365 for phones, you must be running CRM Online 2015 Update 1 or later or Dynamics CRM 2016 on-premises or later.

 > [!NOTE]
 > Tablet support requires Microsoft Dynamics CRM Online Fall ‘13 or later, or Microsoft Dynamics CRM 2015 or later.